pottekkat/personal-website/content/now.md

 Here's what I'm doing now.

-## Traveling to Singapore and Taiwan
+## Upcoming Travels

-I will travel to Singapore on 27th July 2023 to speak at the [DevOps Asia Summit](https://devopsasiasummit.com/).
-I will leave for Taipei to join [COSCUP](http://coscup.org/) on the 28th.
-I have yet to plan when I will return back from Taiwan.
+I will be in Surakarta for LibreOffice Conf.
+Asia and UbuCon Asia on October 7th and 8th.
+I plan to travel around Indonesia and try the digital nomad thing for a few weeks.
+Bali is definitely at the top of my list.

-Feel free to say hi if you are in any of these places.
+Feel free to say hi if you are here.
 I promise I won't bite.

 ## Full-Time Job